tayfunceylan/epaper/README.md

     - [Shopping List](#shopping-list)
     - [To-Do List](#to-do-list)

-## What do you need for this project
+## What do you need for this project?

 ### Hardware